-Combined segment income is defined as income before income taxes adjusted for net interest income and amortization of intangible assets, and is equal to the sum of segment income.
-The Company provides combined segment income because it is how the Company evaluates segment performance.
-A reconciliation of combined segment income to reported income before income taxes is provided herein.
+Combined segment income is income before income taxes adjusted for interest income, net and amortization of intangible assets.
+The Company provides combined segment income because it is how management evaluates segment performance.

 The non-GAAP financial measures provided herein may not provide information that is directly comparable to that provided by other companies in the Company's industry, as other companies may calculate such financial results differently.
-The Company's non-GAAP financial measures are not measurements of financial performance under GAAP, and should not be considered as alternatives to actual revenue growth derived from revenue amounts presented in accordance with GAAP.
+The Company's non-GAAP financial measures are not measurements of financial performance under GAAP and should not be considered as alternatives to amounts presented in accordance with GAAP.
 The Company does not consider these non-GAAP financial measures to be a substitute for, or superior to, the information provided by GAAP financial results.
-A reconciliation of the as adjusted revenue growth rates to the reported revenue growth rates is provided herein.
+A reconciliation of the non-GAAP financial measures to the most directly comparable GAAP financial measures is provided on the following pages.